 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Hadar Amartely: The keys to good SEC-MALS results are, selecting an appropriate column, ensuring that the system is equilibrated with low light-scattering noise, and pre-filtering or centrifuging the samples to remove particles..
+(Step: 2.7-2.10)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Dan Some: Following SEC-MALS, protein samples can be further analyzed for binding affinity by ELISA, SPR, ITC, BLI, MST or CG-MALS.
+Its structure may be determined by x-ray crystallography, cryo-EM or NMR.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?